Henriette Christine of Brunswick-Wolfenbüttel: Abbess

 As a young woman Abbess Henriette Christine was strongly influenced by the Lutheran pietist August Hermann Francke.
-The ducal family into which she had been born had been at least nominally a Protestant one for more than a hundred years, although there is no reason to believe that the abbess's father.
-Duke Anthony Ulrich, who liked to see himself as an enlightened undogmatic ruler, was particularly religious.
+The ducal family into which she had been born had been at least nominally a Protestant one for more than a hundred years, although there is no reason to believe that the abbess's father, Duke Anthony Ulrich, who liked to see himself as an enlightened undogmatic ruler, was particularly religious.
 During the early 1700s, little by little, father and daughter both found themselves drawn towards Catholicism.
 For Abbess Henriette Christine there are suggestions that she began to slide back towards the old faith after 24 March 1698, when the monastic chapter asked her to place her signature on a document consisting of a Christian Creed.
 As is often the case in matters involving Duke Anthony Ulrich, it is impossible to overlook the possibility of a political dimension.
 Arranging for the engagement of his thirteen-year-old granddaughter to the young man who would one day become emperor was a very considerable political-dynastic achievement on the part of Duke Anthony Ulrich.
-It was initially resisted by Elisabeth Christine herself, however, because she had grown up in the Protestant faith and she understood, correctly, that marriage to a Hapsburg would involve becoming a Catholic.
+It was initially resisted by Elisabeth Christine herself, however, because she had grown up in the Protestant faith and she understood, correctly, that marriage to a Habsburg would involve becoming a Catholic.
 Between the engagement in 1704 and the marriage in 1708 it was necessary to expend considerable effort on persuading the child of the merits of Catholicism, or at least that conversion was a price worth paying.
 During 1705 and 1706 theologian Johann Fabricius made a series of visits from the Braunschweig consistory to the court at Gandersheim to persuade the princess to convert.
 Elisabeth Christine's future mother-in-law, the Empress Eleonore joined in with her own "tutoring".
 Abbess Henriette Christine, one of the stubborn child's aunts, was also engaged in this campaign of persuasion.
 In 1707 having duly been persuaded of the benefits, Elisabeth Christine of Brunswick-Wolfenbüttel converted to Roman Catholicism, and on 1 May 1707 was welcomed back into the true church in a great ceremony, at Bamberg Cathedral, which was conducted by the Archbishop-elector of Mainz.